 Some Things Just Hurt

-This is an unusual, and unusually difficult, holiday season.
-It can be difficult to hear messages of gratitude, love, or joy when we’re not able to experience these things like we normally do because of the pandemic.
+For many, the holidays are a difficult season.
+It can be difficult to hear messages of gratitude, love, or joy when we’re not able to experience these things for any number of reasons.

 Now, there are those who assert that if we only had a positive attitude, if we only focused our minds only on positive thoughts, everything would feel fine and there would be no pain at all.